Your support fuels our research to #EndALS! Donate Now

 10. Currently receiving or have received interleukin-2 (IL-2) treatment within 30 days prior to Screening.

-11. Currently receiving or expected to receive immunosuppressant therapy (e.g., cyclosporine, sirolimus, tacrolimus, mycophenolate mofetil, systemic steroids) or antihypertensives over the course of the study.
+11. Currently receiving or expected to receive immunosuppressant therapy (e.g., cyclosporine, sirolimus, tacrolimus, mycophenolate mofetil, systemic steroids) over the course of the study.

 12. Planning to receive a live vaccine during the study or within 3 months of discontinuation.